-If you’ve ever been on the receiving end of someone else’s judgment or criticism, you probably remember how awful it was.
-Even if you don’t remember exactly what it was they said, you likely recall how it made you feel in that moment.
+You’ve no doubt been on the receiving end of someone else’s judgment or criticism, and can remember how awful it was.

-Let’s take a look at some of the psychological reasons why someone might be judgmental.
-They can go a long way to helping us understand where others are coming from with their behaviors.
+Let’s look at the psychological reasons why someone might be judgmental.
+They can go a long way to helping us understand this type of behavior.

 1. They’re insecure and have low self-esteem.

 As a general rule, the more insecure a person is about themselves, the more judgmental they’ll be toward others.
-This might be about personal appearance, social standing, achievement, fitness, health, age, or even behavior.
+Their insecurities might be about personal appearance, social standing, achievement, fitness, health, age, or even behavior.